-The Mitsubishi Lancer Box-Type never really appealed to 25-year-old Mickey Romualdez when he was growing up--he remembers that it was such a common car and he actually got sick of seeing so many on the road.
-But fate, irony and sometimes even destiny are funny things.
-He has been the proud owner of this 1987 Lancer GT since 2008, and his sensibilities for the Japanese car have changed: He now feels that it looks just as beautiful as any Italian exotic.
+The Mitsubishi Lancer ‘box-type’ never really appealed to Mickey Romualdez when he was growing up—he remembers it was such a common car and he actually got sick of seeing so many on the road.
+But fate, irony, and sometimes even destiny are funny things.
+He has been the proud owner of this 1987 Mitsubishi Lancer GT since 2008, and his sensibilities for the Japanese car have changed: He now feels it looks just as beautiful as any Italian exotic.
 The man has been thoroughly converted.

-This particular model came out in 1987, the same year Mickey was born, so there’s a great deal of sentimental value in it for him.
+This particular model in the same year he was born, so there’s a great deal of sentimental value in it for him.
 This is also his first car, acquired six months after graduating from college.
-While it had been junked by the previous owner, Mickey saw its potential.
+While it had been junked by the previous owner, Romualdez saw its potential.
 So he saved some paychecks, bought the car, drove it home, and transformed it into the impressive ride it is today.

-The car looks the part of a rally racer, too, thanks to Mickey's meticulous hunt for all the period-correct decals.
+The car looks the part of a rally racer, too, thanks to Romualdez’s meticulous hunt for all the period-correct decals.
 Over the white Anzahl paint job are various rally stickers and original Lancer EX emblems and badges.
-Rounding out the look are Lancer EX Turbo 14-inch rims and mudguards; PIAA fog lights; brand-new Stanley taillamps, indicator lights and rear fogs; JASMA-compliant muffler; GT spoiler and bumpers; MMC grille and side mirrors; and JDM blue glass and plate garnish.
+Rounding out the look are Lancer EX Turbo 14-inch rims and mudguards; PIAA foglights; brand-new Stanley taillamps, indicator lights and rear fogs; JASMA-compliant muffler; GT spoiler and bumpers; MMC grille and side mirrors; and JDM blue glass and plate garnish.

 That hitch notwithstanding, he never stops doing research even though he has already spent countless hours perfecting the car’s rally look and setup.
 His choice to go with a naturally aspirated engine instead of a turbocharged one, for example, was because he was being mindful of fuel consumption and power-to-weight ratio.
 Being a light car, he knew his Lancer would be propelled well enough by an NA powerplant.